 "My professional life has involved working with international students in Brazil, France, Sweden, USA and the UK.
 I’m motivated by lifelong learning goals and I think that a healthy learning environment should be open, friendly and challenging.
 Kings Bournemouth provides this in abundance."

 Part of Alex’s role is to ensure all students are in the right class for their ability and to select the best resources and teachers for each class.
 Alex also advises students on their learning and how best to make progress.

 "I have a degree in French and Russian, the Cambridge DELTA and the English UK Diploma in ELT Management.
 I've taught in Portugal, Turkey, Argentina and Ukraine, and picked up some of those languages too!
 I've been in ELT for 14 years and at Kings for six."

-Andy coordinates the Extended Foundation and Extended A-level courses, which involves helping the students on these courses through their studies so they can achieve their potential in the subsequent Foundation or A-level courses.
+Andy is the Director of Studies, Academic Programmes, which involves helping the students on these courses through their studies so they can achieve their potential in the subsequent Foundation or A-level courses.